YTread Logo

 the dumbest lottery winners ever...

-What ended up happening was that Moore took full control of the company's money, withdrew $1 million from the bank, bought cars, and may have even managed to buy Shakespeare's house for something like $665,000... which is less than who paid for it.
-Further investigation suggested that he didn't even pay anything for the house...which is much more of a scam!
-Oh yeah, tip #2.
+What ended up happening was that Moore took full control of the company's money, withdrew a million dollars from the bank, bought cars, and maybe even managed to buy Shakespeare's house for something like $665,000... which is less than what he paid for it.
+Further investigation suggested that he didn't even pay anything for the house...which is more of a scam!
+Oh yeah, tip number 2.
 Never ever let someone else control your real money!
 I don't care if he is your wife or your husband.
-Unsecured liabilities, like a business credit card with a fixed limit?
+Unsecured liabilities, like a company credit card with a fixed limit?
 Sure.
 But not your actual cash.
-In April 2009 he disappeared and his friends and family could not find any trace of him.

 the dumbest lottery winners ever

-Investigators were soon able to locate it in one of Moore's homes...unfortunately it was buried under a concrete slab.
-Moore was arrested and charged with the murder, though she offered a few different defenses.
-They were drug dealers... no wait, she killed him in self defense... she even went so far as to blame it on her 14 year old son.
-Investigators didn't buy any of it, and she was charged with the crime.
+In April 2009 he disappeared and his friends and family could not find any trace of him.
+Investigators were soon able to locate him at one of Moore's homes...unfortunately he was buried under a concrete slab.
+Moore was arrested and charged with the murder, although she offered a few different defenses.
+They were drug dealers...no wait, she killed him in self-defense...she even went so far as to blame her 14 year old son.
+Investigators didn't believe any of it and she was charged with the crime.
 She is currently serving a life sentence.
 Her story was featured on E!'s “The Curse of the Lottery,” as well as an episode of American Greed.

 the dumbest lottery winners ever

-In the end, Abraham Shakespeare will be a tragedy that will hopefully serve as a warning to those who find themselves with great fortune in the future.
-5-Vivian Nicholson In 1961, a British woman named Vivian Nicholson was given the chance of her life.
-Her husband, Keith, managed to earn more than £3.5 million, a fairly large amount at the time considering inflation.
-Her husband won his money from soccer pools...pretty much another popular form of gambling.
-She told the press that her plans were to "spend spend spend."
+In the end, Abraham Shakespeare will be a tragedy that will hopefully serve as a warning to those who find great fortune in the future.
+5-Vivian Nicholson In 1961, a British woman named Vivian Nicholson had the opportunity of a lifetime.
+Her husband Keith managed to earn more than 3.5 million pounds, a fairly large amount at the time taking inflation into account.
+Her husband won the money in soccer pools...pretty much another popular form of gambling.
+She told the press that her plans were to "spend, spend, spend."
 And she wasn't kidding.
 Over the next few years she bought all kinds of things.

-Expensive cars, fur coats, lavish vacations, a huge ranch-style home, and a spectacular lifestyle that quickly saw her fortune dwindle.
-When Keith was blown up in a car accident in 1965, he was left with a huge tax bill.
-On top of that, the banks determined that what was left of Keith's earnings belonged to her estate...not Viv!
-He ended up bankrupt.
-After the loss of her husband, Viv reportedly became depressed and she began to drink a lot of alcohol, though she later sobered up.
-She would later marry three more times, work a brief stint at a strip club, become a Jehovah's Witness, and write an autobiography titled Spend Spend Spend, which was later adapted into a musical.
+Expensive cars, fur coats, luxurious vacations, a huge ranch-style house and a spectacular lifestyle that quickly caused her fortune to decline.
+When Keith was in a car accident in 1965, she was left with a huge tax bill.
+On top of that, the banks determined that what was left of Keith's earnings belonged to her estate...not Viv's!
+She ended up bankrupt.
+After the loss of her husband, Viv supposedly became depressed and she began drinking a lot of alcohol, although she later sobered up.
+She would marry three more times, work briefly at a strip club, become a Jehovah's Witness, and write an autobiography titled Spend Spend Spend, which was later adapted into a musical.

-After seeing it, she gave it a fairly neutral review, stating that the musical score and the actors were great, but that it didn't reflect her life quite well on her.
-When she passed away in 2015, there was a lot that could be said about her 79 years on earth.
-Her having a boring life wasn't one of them.
-Hey, you know what, I bet there was never a dull moment with her, no matter how bad her life decision was.
-4 - Willie Hurt There are several ways to spend a large fortune.
-One of the most popular, literally "blowing" through it... if you get my drift.
+After watching it, she gave it a fairly neutral review, stating that the musical score and actors were great, but that it didn't reflect her life very well.
+When she passed away in 2015, there were many things that could be said about her 79 years on earth.
+Her having a boring life was not one of them.
+Hey, you know what?
+I bet there was never a dull moment with her, no matter how bad her decisions in her life were.
+4 - Willie Hurt There are several ways to spend a huge fortune.
+One of the most popular beings, who literally "blows" it... if you know what I mean.

-In 1989, the Lansing, Michigan family man won $3.1 million in the lottery.
-However, the next two years turned out to be a nightmare for Hurt and those close to him.
-Before he could collect all of his winnings, he filed for divorce, separated from his children, and spent all of his money on crack.
-In 1991 he was charged with murder when he allegedly shot his girlfriend in the head during a 48-hour drug binge, which is exactly what you're not supposed to do to anyone, regardless of how much money you have.
-Money doesn't change people, which I agree with, but it certainly allows them to amplify their terrible life decisions!
+In 1989, this family man from Lansing, Michigan, won $3.1 million in the lottery.
+However, the next two years proved to be a nightmare for Hurt and his loved ones.
+Before he could collect all of his earnings, he filed for divorce, separated from his children, and spent all of his money on crack.
+In 1991, he was charged with murder when he allegedly shot his girlfriend in the head during a 48-hour drug binge, which is exactly what you're not supposed to do to someone, no matter how much money you have.
+Money doesn't change people, which I agree with, but it certainly allows them to make terrible decisions in life!
 3 - Billy Bob Harrell Jr.

-It took Texas native Billie Bob Harrell Jr. less than two years to undo the good fortune of winning a $31 million Texas jackpot.
-In his case, he was too nice.
-After taking his family on vacation, he quit his job, gave money to his church, bought cars and houses for his friends and family, and donated a lot of money to charities.
-For example, he once donated about 500 turkeys to poor families.
-As big as his heart was, his ability to manage his wealth was not that good.
+It took less than two years for Texas native Billie Bob Harrell Jr. to undo the good fortune of winning $31 million from the Texas jackpot.
+In his case, he was too kind.
+After taking his family on vacation, he quit his job, donated money to his church, bought cars and houses for his friends and family, and donated a lot of money to charities.
+For example, he once donated nearly 500 turkeys to poor families.
+No matter how big his heart was, his ability to manage his wealth was not so good.
 Do you notice a theme here?
-Here's a tip: If you ever win the lottery and have never handled large sums of money before, hire a true LICENSED professional for financial advice!
+Here's a tip: If you ever win the lottery and have never handled large sums of money before, hire a real LICENSED professional to advise you financially!

 Carroll earned about 10 million pounds, or just over 14 million US dollars.
-His antics earned him nicknames like the "Lottery Boss" or the "King of Chavs", which he had actually taped onto a black Mercedes.
-After a troubled youth, Carroll found work as a garbage man, only collecting garbage for a living.
-When he earned the huge fortune from him, Carroll didn't even have a bank account, so he obviously had no idea how to handle any kind of financing.
+His antics earned him nicknames like “lottery guy” or “King of the Chavs,” which he actually had engraved on a black Mercedes.
+After a troubled youth, Carroll found work as a garbage collector and made a living collecting trash.
+When he earned his enormous fortune, Carroll didn't even have a bank account, so he obviously had no idea how to handle any type of financing.
 Carroll claimed that he planned to spend his money frugally and save much of his money.
-Ummm… Are we supposed to laugh now or later?
+Ummm... are we supposed to laugh now or later?

-Spoiler alert, obviously that didn't happen or else it wouldn't be on this list, would it?
+Spoiler alert, obviously that didn't happen or else it wouldn't be on this list, right?
 Instead, Carroll became famous for his partying and gambling habits.
-Now it's worth noting that he already had a minor criminal record when he won and that he was wearing a small fashion accessory known as an ankle monitor when he came to collect his winnings.
-I'm just trying to give you a point of reference here about the kind of guy we're talking about here.
-Carroll went and bought a mansion, which he named "The Grange", where he threw legendary parties, with booze, drugs and prostitutes galore!
+Now it's worth noting that he already had a minor criminal record when he won and was wearing a cute little fashion accessory known as an ankle monitor when he came to collect his winnings.
+I'm just trying to give you a point of reference as to the type of guy we're talking about.
+Carroll went and bought a mansion, which he called “The Grange”, where he hosted legendary parties, with alcohol, drugs and prostitutes galore!

-Oh yeah, he would also hold amateur demolition derbies in his backyard.
-Yeah, what the hell went through my mind too.
-Believe it or not, throwing the kinds of parties that would wow even The Wolf of Wall Street or Jay Gatsby tends to attract some pretty nefarious characters.
-By 2012, he had spent all his money, was broke and camping in the woods.
-If there's any kind of silver lining to somehow spending a $14 million fortune, it's that, according to the Huffington Post, he was able to kick his drug addiction after losing all his money.
-For example, he once claimed that when he was rich, he would wake up and have a line of coke and wash it down with some beer...the breakfast of champions.
+Oh yeah, he'd also hold amateur demolition derbies in his backyard.
+Yeah, what the fuck crossed my mind too.
+Believe it or not, throwing the kind of parties that would surprise even The Wolf of Wall Street or Jay Gatsby tends to attract some pretty nefarious characters.
+In 2012, he had spent all his money, was broke and was camping in the woods!
+If there's any silver lining to somehow squandering a $14 million fortune, it's that, according to the Huffington Post, he was able to kick his drug addiction after losing all of his money.
+For example, he once claimed that when he was rich, he would wake up, take a line of coke and wash it down with some beer...the breakfast of champions.

-But for someone to lose around THREE HUNDRED AND FIFTEEN million DOLLARS seems almost impossible!
+But for someone to lose around THREE HUNDRED AND FIFTEEN MILLION DOLLARS seems almost impossible!!
 But "next to" is the key word here.
 Because that's basically what happened.
-Let's go through the incredibly stupid steps of spending $315 million, shall we?
-In 2002, Andrew Jackson Whittaker Jr, who I can only assume is named after the colorful seventh president, won the multi-state Powerball worth an unholy amount of money.
-In fact, Whittaker's ticket was the largest single winner in US Lottery history.
-His first mistake was turning down the $315 million annuity and opting for a $170 cash purchase, 5 million.
+Let's follow the incredibly stupid steps of spending $315 million, shall we?
+In 2002, Andrew Jackson Whittaker Jr, who I assume he is named after the colorful seventh president, won the multi-state powerball for an ungodly amount of money.
+In fact, Whittaker's ticket was the biggest winner in U.S. lottery history.
+His first mistake was rejecting the annuity worth $315 million and opting for a cash purchase of $170.5 million.
 After taxes, that was worth about $113 million.

-Good God people, PLEASE DO THE MATH!
-Then he tried to be quite generous.
+Good Lord people, PLEASE DO THE COUNTS!!
+He then he tried to be quite generous.
 After donating 10 percent of his earnings to Christian charities, he also created the Jack Whittaker Foundation, using $14 million of his earnings.
-The foundation benefited low-income families in rural West Virginia with food, clothing and housing.
-Okay, so Andrew is a pretty nice guy, huh?
+The foundation provided food, clothing and shelter to low-income families in rural West Virginia.
+Okay, so Andrew is a really nice guy, huh?
 No doubt.
 But was he smart?
-Wellllllll, that's a different story.
+Well, that's a different story.
 While visiting a strip club, he left $545,000 in cash in his car.
 Who are you, Floyd Mayweather?
-At least Mayweather has recurring cash flows!
-Obviously they robbed his car and the money left.
+At least Mayweather has recurring cash flows!!
+Obviously his car was broken into and the money disappeared.

-So that's over half a million that has gone there.
-He apparently didn't learn his lesson because months later, his car was broken into again and the robbers made off with $200,000 in cash.
-Dude, come on, how dumb are you?
-Unfortunately, things only got worse.
-His granddaughter's 18-year-old boyfriend lied when she overdosed at the Whittaker home in 2004.
+So more than half a million has been lost there.
+He apparently didn't learn his lesson because months later, his car was broken into again and the thieves made off with $200,000 in cash.
+Dude, come on, how dumb ARE YOU?
+Unfortunately things only got worse.
+His granddaughter's 18-year-old boyfriend lied when she overdosed at Whittaker's home in 2004.
 A few months later, the granddaughter also lied under mysterious circumstances at a friend's house.
 The case was never solved.
-He would go on to be charged with a DUI in 2005 and developed a bit of a gambling habit.
-He bounced a check for 1.5 million at an Atlantic City casino.
+He would later be charged with DUI in 2005 and developed somewhat of a gambling habit.
+He bounced a $1.5 million check at an Atlantic City casino.

 And as icing on the cake, his house burned down in December 2016.
-It turned out that he had never insured the house... so it was a total loss.
+It turned out he had never insured the house...so it was a total loss.
 Oh really?
 Uninsured?
 I think my head just exploded.
-No matter how well-intentioned, Whittaker didn't manage his winnings very well, and whatever is left will soon be gone if he doesn't!
-Now, if he were to bet half my net worth on what's going to happen, he's sure to be broke again.
+No matter how well-intentioned he may have been, Whittaker didn't manage his earnings very well, and what may be left will soon be gone if he doesn't raise it!
+Now, if he were to bet half my net worth on what was going to happen, it would surely be that he would be bankrupt again.
 This is what's next!

 If you have any copyright issue, please Contact